guanquann/tp/README.md

   - Adding an order : addorder
   - Listing orders : listorder
   - Deleting an order: deleteorder
-  - Deleting a person : delete
+  - Deleting a contact : delete
   - Clearing all entries : clear
   - Exiting a program : exit